 Most “preppers” understand the importance of having “back-ups to back-ups”.
 The fundamental premise of being prepared is eliminating vulnerabilities.
 The expression “two is one and one is none” comes to mind.
 Though most persons who are pursuing a self-sufficient lifestyle would never dream of relying on the government for help amidst a crisis, there are plenty of preppers who hold government jobs and mistakenly believe that there’s no employment sector that’s more stable and secure.
-Clearly that’s not panning out to be accurate amidst recent turn of events, but seriously, when one is working for an employer that’s already trillions of dollars in debt and has a recidivist history of showing no fiscal restraint or even exercising common sense when it comes to business, can any other result truly be expected?
+When one is working for an employer that’s already trillions of dollars in debt and has a recidivist history of showing no fiscal restraint or even exercising common sense when it comes to business, can a secure result be expected?

 Some of you may have never entertained the thought of being self-employed—fearful that you don’t have what it takes to rely solely on your talents and skills.
 Some of you are already are self-employed but find it challenging to support yourself sufficiently, on it.
 My hope is that through this series you will start to see things differently as I provide you with examples of what’s really possible out there for ANYONE to create an independent stream of income.
 More importantly, these possibilities exist in such a way that there’s NO excuse for a person NOT to generate an independent source of income.